filip-mirazchiyski/filip-mirazchiyski/README.md

 <p align="center">
 My name is Filip Mirazchiyski.
 <br />
-I am currently studiyng both Python and Java.
+Currently studiyng both Python and Java.
 <br />
-I work as a Web Production Lead at a Fortune 500 company.
+Working as a Web Production Lead at a Fortune 500 company.
 <br />
-I am passionate about learning new things all the time.
+Passionate about learning new things all the time.
 </p>